koji0701/todoist-mcp-server/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for bugs, feature requests, or improvements.
+Also, feel free to use this as a template for developing your own MCP server.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)